New-UCCS/.github/profile/README.md

 This is the unoffical GitHub organization for the [University of Colorado Colorado Springs](https://www.uccs.edu).
 This is all for fun, and has zero affilifation to the college.
 The old organization is no longer running, so we decided to make this new one.

+## What is this for?
+* This is a GitHub for all Engineering students to showcase their profilios to Employeers and outside contractors that are linked to UCCS.

 ## Who is able to join organization?

 * Anyone in the Engineering Field at UCCS is able to join our organization and contribute.